Celebrate the First EVER Missouri Radio Day!

 The Library of Congress Radio Preservation Task Force has asked the Missouri Broadcasters Association to help create a Missouri Radio Air Check Repository.
-The MBA has been working with St. Louis media historian Frank Absher to collect airchecks that preserve the history of radio in Missouri.
-The collection is maintained by the State Historical Society.
+The MBA has been working with St. Louis media historian Frank Absher to collect airchecks that preserve the history of radio in Missouri, and we are hoping radio stations across Missouri will get involved by recording and submitting their local broadcasts from Thursday, September 17th, 2020.
+The collection is maintained by the State Historical Society, where patrons can listen to local radio shows dating back to the 1950s.

-We are only ONE YEAR away from observing the centennial of KDKA’s historic broadcasts of the 1920 Harding-Cox election returns that are considered the beginning of broadcasting as we know it.
-And the state of Missouri is nearing its celebration of the 100th anniversary of its first licensed radio station, WOQ in Kansas City, as well as its second licensed station, WOS in Jefferson City, and the third, KSD in St. Louis.
+This year, we are observing the centennial of KDKA’s historic broadcasts of the 1920 Harding-Cox election returns, which are considered the beginning of broadcasting as we know it.
+The state of Missouri is also nearing its celebration of the 100th anniversary of its first three licensed radio stations: WOQ in Kansas City, WOS in Jefferson City, and KSD in St. Louis.

-With such historic anniversaries coming up, the preservation of our radio history is on our minds now more than ever.
+With such historic anniversaries in our midst, the preservation of our radio history is on our minds now more than ever.

 As Bob Priddy of the State Historical Society of Missouri put it: